justynroberts/PDdemoGenerator/README.md

 python generate.py
 ```

-This will create a CSV file in the `service_maps` directory.
+This will create a CSV file in the `service_maps` directory, based on a imaginary architecture.

 ### 2. Deploy to PagerDuty ⚡